-4.1 Memory requirements
+3.1 Memory requirements

 Dalton is designed to exit gracefully if there is not enough memory at some stage of the calculation.
 Wherever possible, it will indicate how much additional memory is required for this particular section.
 This does not exclude the possibility that the calculation will use even more memory at later stages of the calculation.
 If Dalton aborts in the response calculation, it may be possible to proceed by resetting the number of perturbations handled simultaneously (see Sec.
-29.1.15).
+28.1.15).
 Otherwise, some redimensioning will be necessary.

 The program uses approximately 95 MB of static memory allocated as common blocks and similar data structures.
 Most of the memory used during the calculation is taken from a large work array.
 The size of this work array is supplied to the program as a shell variable, WRKMEM.
-How this is done is exemplified in the chapter on how to get started (Chapter 5).
+How this is done is exemplified in the chapter on how to get started (Chapter 4).
 This makes it easy to give the program the memory needed for a given calculation.
 If no value to the shell variable is supplied, the program will use the default value (64000000 words) which is determined at installation time from the variable INSTALL_WRKMEM in the preprocessor directives.

-4.1.1 Redimensioning Dalton
+3.1.1 Redimensioning Dalton

 Most of the Dalton program has in principle no limitations on the size of the problem one can handle, apart from physical memory requirements and available disc space.
 The default version of the program can handle 8000 basis functions, 200 nuclei and 800 occupied orbitals and up to i functions in the basis set.
 However, most such settings are adjustable to suit your own needs, at the expense of larger (or smaller of course) static memory requirements.
 The following list contains the parameters it is most likely that you will find a need for changing with the corresponding include file in which the variable appears and a short description of what it defines.
 However, we note that the program sometimes will require maxorb.h the user to change other parameters not included in this list, and these variables are then easily found in the include/ directory by "grep'ing for" its occurrence.
-We also point out that whenever a change is made to one or more include files, it is strongly recommended to do make depend and then rebuild the program using the command make.
+After a change is made to one or more include files, you need to rebuild the program using the command make.